 Optimising becomes a bit of a guessing game or a game of trial and error, of test and learn.
 What works one week might not work so well the next.

-I offer an affordable search engine optimisation service based on what I have learnt that works.
+I offer an affordable search engine optimisation service (SEO service) based on what I have learnt that works.
 You will appreciate that I cannot make any absolute guarantees that it will work as effectively for your site.
-As always it depends on how much site optimization work I am able to do for you and the level of website optimization effort being expended by your competitors.
+As always it depends on how much site optimisation work I am able to do for you and the level of website optimisation effort being expended by your competitors.

 Key factors in improving a site's search position

 Despite the constant changes in the rules about what position a site gets shown at in the search results, there are some factors that will always have a major influence:

 - Number one is content i.e. the text that appears on each page.
 Content is king and so it should be.
 The text needs to be written in quality prose that would make sense to the average reader.
 It does not need to be stuffed with keywords to such an extent that it is nonsense.

 - The meta description is important because that is what is shown in the search engine results page on Google.
 It is the first thing that your customer sees about your site.
 They won't see much - just a couple of sentences but it should be made as relevant to what they are looking for as possible.